I worked at ski areas, cruise lines, hotels and travel agencies.

 I was the executive director of the Miami Foreign Trade Association, and the Greater Miami Hotel & Motel Association.
-I was radio broker, producing & hosting shows on Foreign Trade and Special Events.
+I was a radio airtime broker, producing & hosting shows on Foreign Trade and Special Events.
 I was the producer of the South Beach Splash!
 Watersports Festival in 2000.

 After 9/11, things changed.
 They changed again in 2008.
 Each time, there was a tightening of marketing dollars.